RoundingWellOS/marionette.toolkit/docs/abstract-app.md

 ### App `start`

-This method sets the `App` to its running state
+This method sets the `App` to its running state.
 Events added after `start` are registered for removal `onStop`.
 This triggers ["before:start" / "start" events](#beforestart--start-events).